-For this raspberry bircher overnight oats recipe, fresh raspberries are combined with naturally sweet apple juice giving a wonderfully satisfying sweet taste that will have you smiling away at the start of your day.
+Raspberry bircher overnight oats combines fresh raspberries with naturally sweet apple juice giving a wonderfully satisfying sweet breakfast that makes a great start to your day!

 Hey there!
 Well I hope you all had a great weekend!